😩 Struggling to sleep? ShutEye® might be the answer! 👍

 What’s the Difference Between Polyphasic and Biphasic Sleep Patterns?

-Polyphasic and biphasic sleep patterns represent two different approaches to sleep distribution throughout a 24-hour period.
-A polyphasic sleep pattern divides sleep into multiple short sessions over a day.
-This pattern includes more than two sleep phases, often seen in various forms of short naps.
+Polyphasic and biphasic sleep patterns represent two different approaches to sleep distribution throughout 24 hours.
+A polyphasic sleep pattern is the practice of dividing sleep into multiple short sessions over a day.
+Polyphasic sleep patterns often include more than two sleep phases, often seen in various forms of short naps [2].

-In contrast, a biphasic sleep pattern involves two distinct sleep phases.
-The most common form is a longer sleep period at night followed by a shorter sleep throughout the day.
+In contrast, a biphasic sleep pattern can be defined as diving sleep into two sessions.
+The most common form is a longer sleep period at night followed by a nap session during the day [3].
 This pattern is more aligned with traditional siestas in some cultures.

 Debunking Myths About the Uberman Sleep Cycle